 - The most common cause of death is infection.

-- Fruit and vegetable juices may play an important role in delaying the onset of Alzheimer's disease, particularly among those who are at high risk for the disease.
+- There is research ongoing into whether fruit and vegetable juices may play a role in delaying the onset of Alzheimer's disease, particularly among those who are at high risk for the disease.

 Further reading & references